^

 Cervical cancer.

-• For the detection of the virus, only molecular-biological diagnostic methods (PCR, real-time PCR, PCR using a hybrid trap, etc.) with typing of oncogenic and non-oncogenic types are used.
+• To detect the virus, exclusively molecular biological diagnostic methods are used (PCR, real-time PCR, PCR using a hybrid trap, etc.) with typing of oncogenic and non-oncogenic types.

-• For the detection of malignancy - cytological and histological examination.
+• To detect malignancy - cytological and histological examination.

 Taking clinical material

-• In asymptomatic forms - scraping the epithelium of the urethra and / or cervical canal to detect oncogenic types of human papillomavirus.
+• In asymptomatic forms - scraping of the epithelium of the urethra and/or cervical canal to detect oncogenic types of human papillomavirus.

-• When detecting oncogenic types of human papillomavirus, it is imperative to conduct a cytological study with the establishment of the degree of epithelial dysplasia.
+• When oncogenic types of human papillomavirus are detected, a cytological examination is mandatory to determine the degree of epithelial dysplasia.

-• If there are external genital warts, then typing of HPV is not performed.
+• If there are external genital warts, then HPV typing is not performed.

-• To visualize subclinical manifestations of papillomavirus infection on the skin and mucous membranes, a method of detecting damage using acetic acid is used: 5% acetic acid is applied to the skin of the genitalia or cervix, within 3-5 minutes subclinical damage can be detected in the form of whitened patches.
-Patients with clinically visible injuries do not use this technique.
+• To visualize subclinical manifestations of papillomavirus infection on the skin and mucous membranes, a method of detecting damage using acetic acid is used: 5% acetic acid is applied to the skin of the genitals or cervix, after 3-5 minutes subclinical damage can be detected in the form of whitened areas.
+This method is not performed on patients with clinically visible damage.

 What do need to examine?